TomGilbert84/TheOfficeQuiz/README.md

 # The Office Quiz

-A project which uses the [jxm/the_office_lines](https://huggingface.co/datasets/jxm/the_office_lines/blob/main/README.md) dataset to create a game based on the American version of The Office
+A project which uses the [jxm/the_office_lines](https://huggingface.co/datasets/jxm/the_office_lines/blob/main/README.md) dataset to create a quiz based on the American version of The Office

 To run the quiz in the terminal, type `python officeTrivia.py`

-To run the quiz in the front end, type `flask run`
+To run the quiz in the front end, type `npm run app`.
+This will run the app here: http://127.0.0.1:5000.

-To run the Playwright tests, type `npm run test`.
-This script uses 'concurrently' to start the server and then run the tests.
+To run the Playwright tests, type `npm run tests`.

+The data for the Allure report will be created in the script above.

+To generate the Allure report, type `npm run generate-allure`.

+To open the report, type `npm run open-allure`.

 ![The Office!](/the-office-handshake.jpg "Michael handshake")